zanzo420/TacStar/README.md

 # TacStar

-TacStar will be a round-base Combst Strategy game made with LibGDX.
-TacStar will be a round-base Combst Strategy game made with LibGDX.
+TacStar will be a round-base Combat Strategy game made with LibGDX.